PHBS opening a campus in UK: a turning point for China’s higher education

-“It’s important to know what’s going on in China, especially when you are in the financial market,” said Rosalyn Jeon, a Cornell graduate from South Korea with four-year previous work experience.
-She is pursuing a master’s degree in economics at PHBS and echoes the sentiments of many international students who frequently cite opportunities in China and leverage their experience here to excel in the business world.
+“It’s important to know what’s going on in China, especially when you are in the financial market,” said Rosalyn Jeon, a Cornell graduate from South Korea with four-year’ previous work experience.
+She is pursuing a master’s degree in economics at PHBS and echoes the sentiments of many international students who frequently cite opportunities in China and leveraging their experience here to excel in the business world.

-Further, students from the Shenzhen campus may apply for visiting study at the Oxford campus, providing an opportunity to gain international experiences.
+Further, students from the Shenzhen campus may apply for visiting study at PHBS UK Campus , providing an opportunity to gain international experiences.
 Over the past decade, PHBS has trained over 20 thousand entrepreneurs, including more than 9 thousand from Shenzhen through its executive programs.
 Through PHBS executive study tours, many entrepreneurs have attended short-term courses overseas at the world's leading universities.
-Now they will also have an alternative opportunity to pursue visiting study at PHBS Oxford.
+Now they will also have an alternative opportunity to pursue visiting study at PHBS UK Campus .

-Fast facts about the upcoming PHBS Oxford Campus after this May
+Fast facts about the upcoming PHBS UK Campus after this May

 • The first house on the site was built in the 1890s.
 The property was subsequently acquired by the 8th Earl of Berkeley who expanded the house in the early 1900s, assisted by the celebrated architect Sir Ernest George.

 • The architect added the stone banquet hall with its high vaulted, beamed and decorative ceiling, and an impressive tower and a west wing in the “arts and crafts” architectural style.